-Dr. Ryan Gardner is the Associate Professor of Trumpet at Oklahoma State University.
+Dr. Ryan Gardner is the Associate Professor of Trumpet at the University of Colorado Boulder.

 Originally from Santa Monica, California, Dr. Gardner received his Bachelor of Music from the Eastman School of Music with highest distinction, his Master of Music from Rice University – Shepherd School of Music, and his Doctor of Musical Arts from the Manhattan School of Music.
 While in New York, he worked with former principal trumpeter of the Metropolitan Opera Orchestra, Mark Gould, and the former second trumpet player of the New York Philharmonic, Vincent Penzarella.
 Dr. Gardner’s thesis is based on Penzarella’s pedagogical techniques and philosophies, which include innovative ideas on breathing, air usage, and brass playing, as well as performance psychology.

 Dr. Gardner has been teaching students for more than a decade.
-Prior to his appointment at Oklahoma State University, Dr. Gardner served as Associate Professor of Trumpet at Oklahoma State University, where he was the recipient of the 2017 Board of Regents Distinguished Teaching Award, the 2016 Wise-Diggs-Berry Award for scholarly excellence, the 2014 Distinguished Professor of Music Award, and the 2013 Junior Faculty Award.
-Dr. Gardner also taught High Brass and the Jazz Band Director at the University of Arkansas – Fort Smith.
+Prior to his appointment at the University of Colorado Boulder, Dr. Gardner served as Associate Professor of Trumpet at Oklahoma State University, where he was the recipient of the 2017 Board of Regents Distinguished Teaching Award, the 2016 Wise-Diggs-Berry Award for scholarly excellence, the 2014 Distinguished Professor of Music Award, and the 2013 Junior Faculty Award.
+Dr. Gardner also taught High Brass and directed the Jazz Ensemble at the University of Arkansas – Fort Smith.
 In New York, Dr. Gardner enjoyed a successful free-lance and teaching career.
 He held faculty positions at the Manhattan School of Music Precollege, Third Street Music Settlement, Music Conservatory of Westchester, Greenwich House Music School, and Meyer London School, as well as at the Manhattan School of Music Summer Camp.

 Dr. Gardner, outside of his work at the University, maintains his private studio and additionally gives master classes and lectures internationally while continuing to perform.

 Dr. Gardner also stands out as an avid chamber musician and soloist.
-Ensembles of note are the Three-Fifths Trio, the OSU Brass Trio, the OSU Brass Quintet, the Eastman Brass Quintet, the Rochester Philharmonic Brass Quintet, the Houston Symphony Brass Quintet, and the Seventh Partial Brass Quintet, as well as the new music ensembles Alarm Will Sound and Crash Ensemble.
+Ensembles of note are the Three-Fifths Trio, the OSU Brass Trio, the OSU Brass Quintet, the Eastman Brass Quintet, the Rochester Philharmonic Brass Quintet, the Houston symphony Brass Quintet, and the Seventh Partial Brass Quintet, as well as the new music ensembles Alarm Will Sound and Crash Ensemble.
 Dr. Gardner has also performed with Broadway touring shows including Young Frankenstein and The Three Phantoms.
 As the Concerto Competition winner in trumpet at the Eastman School of Music and the Music Academy of the West Brass Ensemble Competition, Dr. Gardner soloed with both the Eastman Wind Orchestra and the Music Academy of the West Brass.
-He has also been a featured soloist with the Southeast Symphony and most recently with the OSU Symphony Orchestra.
+He has also been a featured soloist with the Southeast Symphony, OSU Symphony Orchestra and most recently with the OSU Wind Enesmble.

 Dr. Gardner has been privileged to work with artists such as Ray Charles, Doc Severinson, Wayne Bergeron, Lenny Pickett, Mark Inouye, Don Green, Allan Vizzutti, the Canadian Brass, Michael Tillson-Thomas, Esa-Pekka Solonen, and David Zinman, to name a few.
 He can be heard on the Naxos, Mark Records, and BX Entertainment labels and is a Bach performing artist and clinician.
-His latest album, On Track, has been lauded as having a velvety tone that never loses roundness, strength and technical skills, and playing with all the feeling we want to hear (American Record Guide).
+His first album, On Track, has been lauded as having a velvety tone that never loses roundness, strength and technical skills, and playing with all the feeling we want to hear (American Record Guide).
 His newest album, Sempiternal Songs, features new music and arrangements for trumpet and harp and will be released in October 2018.

-Holding memberships with professional associations, Dr. Gardner actively participates with the International Trumpet Guild, College Music Society, and National Association of College Wind and Percussion Instructors, as well as the National Trumpet Competition.
+Holding memberships with professional associations, Dr. Gardner actively participates with the International Trumpet Guild, College Music Society, and National Associaton of College Wind and Percussion Instructors, as well as the National Trumpet Competition.
 In 2010, Dr. Gardner was honored for his philanthropic work as Spotlight Artist of the Year by Music for Autism.
 He is now the Artistic Coordinator for Music for Autism, programming music nationally for those with autism and their families, and most importantly, helping raise awareness and advocating for those with autism.
 Dr. Gardner also serves on the Board of Directors for the International Trumpet Guild since 2016.